eepsmedia/plugins/testimate/Programmer Guide.md

 The second attribute is `y`.

 If there are two attributes, `x` is the outcome and `y` is the predictor.
 This is wrong, traditionally, but it's (probably) too late to change!
+For some tests, such as a two-sample *t*, both are equivalent.

 `testimate` evaluates the variables to see what kind they are.
 It judges them to be _numeric_, _categorical_, or _binary_,